Alan Wake's American Nightmare: Soundtrack

 Petri Alanko, the composer from the first game, returned to score American Nightmare.
 Licensed music includes the song "Club Foot" by British indie rock band Kasabian, which plays a pivotal role in the game's narrative.
 Poets of the Fall also composed two new songs: "The Happy Song", which is featured whenever Mr. Scratch appears, and "Balance Slays the Demon", which appears under the fictional band "Old Gods of Asgard".

 Reception

+Alan Wake's American Nightmare received "generally favorable" reviews from critics for the Xbox 360 version, while the PC version received "mixed or average" reviews, according to review aggregator website Metacritic.